kangalio/pyo3-chrono/README.md

+# THIS CRATE IS DEPRECATED

+PyO3 0.17.2 added native support for chrono in https://github.com/PyO3/pyo3/pull/2612 behind the `chrono` feature flag.
+You shouldn't use this crate anymore.

 # pyo3-chrono

 This crate provides newtype wrappers around chrono's `NaiveDateTime`, `NaiveDate`, `NaiveTime`, and `Duration` structs, that can be used in `PyO3` applications.